catch-design/tech-lead-test/README.md

 ## Core Requirements

 1. **Solution Proposal**

    - Write a few paragraphs explaining the architecture and technologies you would use to build the website.
    - Create an artitecture diagram of the solution
    - Provide a project manager friendly overview of the architecture
    - Break down the project into high level tasks and provide a rough estimate of the time required for each task.

-## Coding Task

--
+2. **Project Setup**
+   - Create a new project using one of the technologies from your proposal.
+   - Create root docs folder containing your solution proposal as markdown files
+   - Set up a basic project structure with any build tools, linters, and testing frameworks you would use.

 ## Submission Instructions

 - Provide clear instructions for setting up and running the project in the `README.md` file.
 - Submit your project by sending an email to [tech-tests@catchdesign.co.nz](mailto:tech-tests@catchdesign.co.nz) with:
-  - A link to your GitHub project and Coding Task
+  - A link to your GitHub project and that contains your solution proposal and project setup.
-  - Your solution proposal as one of
-    - Markdown files in the project
-    - A Google Docs link
-    - A PDF file